 What are Psychosocial Hazards?
-Definition and Workplace Impact
+Definition and Workplace PHS Impact

-Psychosocial Hazards are elements in the design, organization, and management of work, as well as its social and environmental contexts, that have the potential to cause psychological or physical harm.
+Psychosocial Hazards are elements in the design, organization, and management of work that have the potential to cause psychological or physical harm.
+Unlike physical hazards, these are often invisible and embedded in the culture or workflow.

-Under the CSA Z1003 / ISO 45003, psychosocial hazards are categorized into three primary areas:
+Under CSA Z1003 and ISO 45003, hazards are categorized into three primary areas of workplace influence:

-Why Psychosocial Hazards Matter for Leaders & HR
+Why Psychosocial Hazards Matter for Leaders and HR

-1. Legal Compliance: Modern OHS laws increasingly require employers to treat psychological hazards with the same rigor as physical ones.
+Modern OHS laws require employers to treat psychological hazards with the same rigor as physical ones.
 Failure to identify a hazard like "excessive workload" is a failure of Due Diligence.

-2. Precision Management: When you identify a specific hazard (e.g., "low reward/recognition"), you can apply a specific Administrative Control.
-This is more effective and less expensive than implementing broad, generic wellness programs.
+When you identify a specific hazard (e.g., "low reward/recognition"), you can apply a specific Administrative Control.
+This moves beyond generic wellness toward targeted, systemic intervention.

 How to Address Psychosocial Hazards in Your Organization